1jsingh/Divide-Evaluate-and-Refine/README.md

 <!-- ### Large-scale Evaluation -->

 ## Divide-Evaluate and Refine: Improving Text to Image Aligment
 Assertion/Question level alignment scores also provide a useful feedback to determine which parts of the input prompt are not being expressed in the final image generation.
-Eval&Refine uses this knowledge in order to propose a very simple yet effective iterative refinement process which gradually improves the quality of the final image outputs.
+Eval&Refine uses this knowledge in order to propose a very simple yet effective iterative refinement process which gradually improves the quality of the final images.

 <!-- ### Usage -->